falcosecurity/libs/test/vm/README.md

 # Check dependencies
 make vm-dependency-check;

-# Target vm-init first run can take up to 25 min or longer
+# The initial run of the target vm-init takes longer as we
+# create containers and download and extract kernel headers.
-# Re-running only re-builds VMs - can take up to 6 min or longer
+# Re-running only re-builds VMs and is faster.
 make vm-init;

 # Alternatively run each step separately